anaconda/pyscript-tutorial/01_python_in_the_browser.md

 sand-boxed environment.
 And therefore, thanks to PyScript and Pyodide, we are able to run standard CPython (_literally_) into the browser!

-However, Pyodide **is not** the only interpreter PyScript can integrate with.
+Moreover, Pyodide **is not** the only interpreter PyScript can integrate with.
 [**Micropython**](https://micropython.org/) is also supported.
 MicroPython is a lean and very efficient re-implementation of Python 3 that includes a comprehensive subset of the standard library, compiled to Web Assembly